 Future Clinical Development: The METRIC Study in Triple Negative Breast Cancer

 In December 2013, Celldex initiated a randomized, accelerated approval study (METRIC) evaluating Glembatumumab vedotin (CDX-011) in patients with GPNMB over-expressing triple negative breast cancer.
-Initial sites are now open to screen patients in the United States.
-Additional sites in the United States and in Canada and Australia will open in early 2014.
-The study is expected to include up to 100 sites and will randomize approximately 300 patients (2 to 1) with metastatic triple negative breast cancers that over-express GPNMB and who have previously received anthracyclines and taxanes.
+Patients are currently being screened in up to 100 sites in the United States, Canada and Australia.
+Approximately 300 patients are being randomized (2 to 1) with metastatic triple negative breast cancers that over-express GPNMB and who have previously received anthracyclines and taxanes.
 The study is a direct comparison of Glembatumumab vedotin versus capecitabine, also known by the trade name Xeloda®.
 The primary endpoints for this accelerated approval study will be overall response rate and progression free survival.
 The study is designed to enable Celldex to apply for registration with positive results for either endpoint.
 An interim analysis (futility assessment) will be conducted after the enrollment of the first 80 patients.

 For more information on the Glembatumumab vedotin program, view recent scientific presentations and publications.